 Corruption in Kosovo poses high risks for companies operating or planning to invest in the country.
-A lack of transparency and accountability in Kosovo's public administration results in widespread corruption and negatively affects the investment climate.
-The judiciary, customs, public utilities and procurement sectors are the most-affected by corruption.
+A lack of transparency and accountability in Kosovo’s public administration results in widespread corruption and negatively affects the investment climate.
+The judiciary, customs, public utilities and procurement sectors are the most affected by corruption.
 While anti-corruption laws are strong, the judicial system is inefficient, leading to poor enforcement.
-Active and passive bribery, extortion, money laundering and abuse of office are prohibited by Kosovo's Criminal Code, while facilitation payments are not addressed.
+Active and passive bribery, extortion, money laundering and abuse of office are prohibited by Kosovo’s Criminal Code, while facilitation payments are not addressed.
 According to Kosovan law, all gifts received by public officials should be declared and registered.
 Notwithstanding, the practices of offering gifts and bribery are common in Kosovo.

 Last updated: June 2017

 The judicial system is considered among the most corrupt public institution in Kosovo (ACIK 2016).
-The constitution establishes an independent judiciary, but in practice political interference and controversial appointments are commonplace (HRR 2016).
+The constitution establishes an independent judiciary, but in practice, political interference and controversial appointments are commonplace (HRR 2016).
 Nearly four in ten citizens report that bribes are offered to judges either often or very often (FOL 2015).
 Positions in the judiciary remain vacant due to partisan clashes over the selection of appointees (NiT 2016).
 Corruption offenses happen frequently in the judicial branch (EUPR 2016), which has led to an inability to properly implement and enforce laws (BTI 2016).
 The judicial system suffers from a large backlog; over 400,000 civil and criminal cases awaited trial as of July 2016 (HRR 2016).
 It takes between six months and a year on average to resolve a commercial case (ICS 2016).
-The European rule-of-law mission EULEX was scaled down in 2014; judges from EULEX no longer form the majority in court panels (BTI 2016).
+The European rule-of-law mission EULEX was scaled down in 2014; judges from EULEX no longer form the majority of court panels (BTI 2016).
 However, EULEX judges have cautioned that the local judicial system is currently insufficiently prepared to manage complex and sensitive lawsuits (BTI 2016).
 Further, an externally-ordered 2015 EU investigation did find that EULEX has thus far been unable to lay the foundations for a legal system capable of fighting corruption (BTI 2016).
 Improvements in the law on contract enforcement procedures should increase the efficiency in settling commercial cases (EUPR 2016).
 Foreign arbitral awards are recognized in local courts while foreign court awards are not (ICS 2016).

 Allegations that an EULEX judge was bribed in a murder case which was subsequently covered-up drew considerable backlash from the Kosovar population in 2014.
 However, the EULEX judge was ultimately cleared of all charges (Jurist, Nov.
 2016).